ice-csic-astroexotic/ML-Poppyns/README.md

-# MAGNESIA_population_synthesis
+# MAGNESIA Population Synthesis
-Populations synthesis code for the MAGNESIA ERC project
+Population synthesis code for the ERC project MAGNESIA - The Magnetar Census